Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 21 November 2024 13.35.28 UTC
+- WIB: Kamis, 21 November 2024 14.23.59 UTC
-- WITA: Kamis, 21 November 2024 14.35.28 UTC
+- WITA: Kamis, 21 November 2024 15.23.59 UTC
-- WIT: Kamis, 21 November 2024 15.35.28 UTC
+- WIT: Kamis, 21 November 2024 16.23.59 UTC

 Kutipan Inspiratif:
-"I quit being afraid when my first venture failed and the sky didn't fall down."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: motivational
+Kategori: inspirational